This post may contain affiliate links from which i can earn a commission

 - Sugar is the nemesis here so lower your blood sugar levels by avoiding foods containing refined sugars and carbohydrates and improve your cortisol levels.

 - Eat an anti-inflammatory nutrient-dense diet.
-This will help to even out thyroid hormone production, reduce inflammation in the body and allow you to lose weight that much easier.
+This will help to even out thyroid hormone production, reduce inflammation in the body and allow you to lose body weight that much easier.

 - Get some sunshine every day.
-Your body produces about 80% of its thyroid hormone when you get sunshine, so get your hormones into balance and lose weight at the same time.
+Your body produces about 80% of its thyroid hormone when you get sunshine, so get your hormones into balance and lose some weight at the same time.

 If your gut is not healthy it can cause problems with your thyroid production so eat foods rich in fibre and probiotics.
 Some good examples of these are: